Donda 2: Lawsuits

 On June 29, 2022, West was sued by Ultra International Music Publishing over unauthorized samples of the song "Move Your Body" by Marshall Jefferson on the track "Flowers".
 In a motion filed at the Southern District of New York, Ultra International Music Publishing claimed that, "During discussions with representatives for Mr. Jefferson and UIMP, West and his representatives acknowledged that 'Move Your Body' was sampled in 'Flowers,' and was done so without authorization or payment to UIMP or Marshall Jefferson.
 Despite this acknowledgement, West has not ceased distribution of 'Flowers.'"
 In a comment provided to Music Business Worldwide, Jefferson stated "I've been sampled thousands of times.
 For that reason I've never and will never sample another artist, because I know the feelings involved."
 Both the monetization of the Stem Player and the use of "Flowers" in promotional material for the product were cited as profit made through the sample.
 The lawsuit was settled on May 3, 2023.
-Despite this, the 2025 re-release of Donda 2 adds the sampled portions of "Move Your Body" back to the song.
+Despite this, the 2025 re-release of Donda 2 added the sampled portions of "Move Your Body" back to the song, which were later removed in 2026.

 On April 30, 2025, West was threatened with legal action by former manager DeAndre "Free" Maiden, who represented Donda 2 producers BoogzDaBeast and Brian "AllDay" Miller, under accusations that West had failed to compensate them for both released and unreleased work.
 West responded by claiming that Maiden was trying to "extort" him with a $3 million settlement for "beats from people I showed how to make beats to," and was attempting to remove Donda 2 from streaming.
 In a response, Maiden stated "I've purposely kept our dispute quiet, I believe in keeping family business family business."
 He ended his statement with "This man has been stealing for years, but I always protected him.
 I've saved Ye nine figures in attempted lawsuits alone in the past.
 Gloves off now."
 West has since attempted to reconcile with the producers, posting to Twitter, "Really wanna work with Brian and Boogz again.
 Really wanna work this out."